kanes02829/django-ai-chatbot/README.md

 Access the web app in your browser at http://localhost:8000.

 Interact with the Language Model through the web app and observe real-time responses.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow the same steps mentioned in the previous README template.